FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ### Part C
 ### Paper Display

-Here is an Arduino breadboard with a paper faceplate on it to turn it into a display:
+Here is an Pi with a paper faceplate on it to turn it into a display:

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2020Fall/images/paper_if.png?raw=true"  width="250"/>

-This is fine, but it can be a bit difficult to lay out a great and user friendly display within the constraints of the breadboard.
-Also, it really only works for applications where people can come and stand over the breadboard, or where you can mount the board to the wall.
+This is fine, but it can be a bit difficult to lay out a great and user friendly display within the constraints of the Pi.
+Also, it really only works for applications where people can come and stand over the Pi, or where you can mount the Pi to the wall.

 Here is another prototype for a paper display:

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2020Fall/images/b_box.png?raw=true"  width="250"/>

-It holds a breadboard and 9v battery, and provides a front stage on which to put writing, graphics, LEDs, buttons or displays.
+It holds a pi and usb power supply, and provides a front stage on which to put writing, graphics, LEDs, buttons or displays.

 This design can be made by scoring a long strip of corrugated cardboard of width X, with the following measurements: